couchbase/query/docs/n1ql-logic.md

 #### Prepare

 PREPARE evaluates to a prepared statement.
-Its argument may be a query string-valued mexpr.
+Its argument may be a query or a string-valued mexpr.
 In either case, a special syntax is used to identify embedded query parameters.

 The arguments to USING introduce names to be used as query parameters.